ransilberman/pyspark-streaming-jupyter-tutorial/simple_streaming_example/README.md

 Tutorial for Pyspark Structured Streaming with Kafka + Jupyter

 ## Prerequisites
-1. Install Java JRE 1.8
+1. Install Java JRE 21
-Java JRE 1.8 is required to work well with PySpark.
-Newer versions may not work
+Java JRE is required to work well with PySpark.

 Make sure JAVA_HOME is set:
 ```bash